aksp/interactivevrview/README.md

 This repo contains code for the project Shot Orientation Controls for Interactive 360 Degree Cinematography.
-See the project page (here)[https://aksp.github.io/interactive360video/].
+See the project page [here](https://aksp.github.io/interactive360video/).

+If you have any questions about the repo or project contact Amy Pavel at amypavel@berkeley.edu.

 Running the interactive 360 video player
 =======